 Ashley represents an independent and locally owned professional plumbing team.

 The population boom is also compounded by advances in medical science.
 Today, it is projected that one in twenty women and one in forty men currently age forty or younger will reach 100 years of age.
-In 2030, the number of "centenarians" is expected to more than double.
-Yet, longevity still comes with its challenges.
+In 2030, the number of centenarians is expected to more than double.
+However, longevity still comes with its challenges.

 Per the Center for Disease Control, 16.3% of adults are currently described as living with "any form of physical functioning difficulty."
 In particular, 12% individuals over age 75 require help with personal care from other persons.
 As these numbers are expected to increase, there is a push to find new ways to allow independence regardless of age or ability by adapting the environment to the individual rather than the other way around.